cviebrock/eloquent-taggable/README.md

 	- Add your test methods to `eloquent-taggable/tests/TaggableTest.php`.
 	- Run `vendor/bin/phpunit` to the new (and all previous) tests and make sure everything passes.
 3. Commit your changes (and your tests) and push to your branch.
-4. Create a new pull request against the eloquent-sluggable `1.x` branch.
+4. Create a new pull request against the eloquent-sluggable `master` branch.

-> **Note:** You must create your pull request against the `1.x` branch for the Laravel-4-compatible package.
+> **Note:** You must create your pull request against the `master` branch for the Laravel-5-compatible package.